settermjd/slimphp-markdown-blog/README.md

 ### Using Docker Compose

-If you're using Docker Compose (I recommend [version 2](https://docs.docker.com/compose/cli-command/)), you only need, naturally Docker Compose, and Docker Engine.
-If you're not, then you will need the following:
+If you're using [Docker Compose](https://docs.docker.com/compose/) (I recommend [version 2](https://docs.docker.com/compose/cli-command/)), you only need, naturally Docker Compose, and Docker Engine.

+**Want to learn the essentials of Docker Compose as quickly as possible?** Grab a copy of the book I wrote about it: [Deploy With Docker Compose](https://deploywithdockercompose.com?utm_source=github&utm_medium=readme&utm_campaign=slimphp-markdown-blog).
+It's **free!**

+### Not Using Docker Compose

+If you're not using Docker Compose, then you will need the following:

 - A [Memcached](https://memcached.org/) server
 - [Composer](https://getcomposer.org/) installed globally.